Moʼorea: Demographics

-The island had a population of 14,226 inhabitants in the 2002 census which increased to 17,718 in 2017, distributed in the associated communes of Afareaitu, Haapiti, Paopao, Papetōai, and Teavaro.
+The island had a population of 14,226 inhabitants in the 2002 census, which increased to 17,718 in 2017, distributed in the associated communes of Afareaitu, Haapiti, Paopao, Papetōai, and Teavaro.
 Together with Maiao it forms the commune of Moorea-Maiao, which had 14,550 inhabitants by 2002.

 The evolution of the number of inhabitants is known through population censuses conducted in the municipality since 1977.
-Since 2006, the INSEE publishes annually the legal populations of the municipalities, but the law on local democracy of February 27, 2002, in its articles dedicated to the population census, introduced population censuses every five years in New Caledonia, French Polynesia, Mayotte and the Wallis and Futuna islands, which was not the case before.
-For the municipality, the first comprehensive census under the new system was conducted in 2002; previous censuses took place in 1996, 1988, 1983, 1977 and 1971.
+Since 2006, the INSEE has published annually the legal populations of the municipalities, but the law on local democracy of February 27, 2002, in its articles dedicated to the population census, introduced population censuses every five years in New Caledonia, French Polynesia, Mayotte, and the Wallis and Futuna islands, which was not the case before.
+For the municipality, the first comprehensive census under the new system was conducted in 2002; previous censuses took place in 1996, 1988, 1983, 1977, and 1971.

 Bays

 The most famous sight of Moorea is Cook's Bay, where cruise ships regularly anchor.
-It is a deep blue bay that often has white sailing yachts and in the background the 830 m high Mount Mouaputa, this being probably the most photographed South Seas image.
+It is a deep blue bay that often has white sailing yachts, and in the background, the 830 metre (2723 feet) high Mount Mouaputa, this being probably the most photographed South Seas image.
 Next door is Opunohu Bay, where many exterior shots of the 1984 movie The Bounty were filmed.

 The two bays are connected by a steep, winding scenic road.
 In the once densely populated Opunohu Valley, the indigenous Polynesians built numerous worship platforms (marae).
-The remains of these religious sites can be found everywhere off the road, some of them are signposted.
+The remains of these religious sites can be found everywhere off the road; some of them are signposted.
 Marae Titiroa is surrounded by banyan trees and was reconstructed in the late 1960s.
-A few hundred meters away is the multi-level Marae Ahu-o-Mahine, also well preserved.
-The trail continues to the Belvédère lookout overlooking Mount Rotui, Cook Bay and Opunohu Bay.
+A few hundred meters (yards) away is the multi-level Marae Ahu-o-Mahine, also well preserved.
+The trail continues to the Belvédère lookout overlooking Mount Rotui, Cook Bay, and Opunohu Bay.